Pelvic pain is between the belly button and the hips and groin. If it lasts for 6 months or more it is called chronic pelvic pain.

 For some, the cause of the pain is not clear.

-Factors that may increase your risk of pain include:
+Factors that may increase your risk of chronic pelvic pain include:

-- A constant pain or dull ache in the pelvic area
+- Constant pain or dull ache in the pelvic area

 - Burning, shooting pain